RainSunshineCloud/gittest/readme.txt

-this is anothe merge test!
+this is anote merge test!